handenurc/cv_task_hande/README.md

 # Locating a Defined Area in the Star Map

-In this python script, I tried to locate a defined area in a given image using ORB feature matching and homography techniques.
-The output images give related feature matches and corresponding corner points of the defined area.
+In this python script, I tried to locate a defined area in a given image using Brute-Force Matching with ORB Descriptors.
+The output images give related feature matches and corresponding corner points of the defined area using homography techniques.

 <p align="center">